growdigital/Notes/walled/notes.md

 Martin quote https://beta.fastmail.com/mail/search:lee.jacob101%40icloud.com+january/Tda72d412de5088e5.M5742078045327b3a0bdde1af?u=238c4119

+* Gustav Zeller and the Red filbert Corylus maxima

 DO NOT FORGET THE LABELS.
 236. This is about half a days work in itself!!
 (1 a minute, 4 hours)

 * Approx 968 trees & shrubs